 The design language of the X-H2 is more utilitarian than its predecessors, but it makes more sense.
 And it’s still a handsome camera.
 The X-H1 always was a bit awkward in its design, it felt like Fuji wanted to make a pure utilitarian camera but didn’t quite dare to do so at the time.
 Remember the Q-button on the thumb grip?
 Probably the worst placement ever.
 On the X-H2 every button just sits a bit better.
 However, not everything is better.
 Here are a couple of things that are actually better on the X-H1.

-• The joystick
+- The joystick

-• ISO selector.
+Better placement, but I prefer the old stick joystick - ISO selector.
 The ISO dial is probably the single dial I miss the most.

-• Focus mode selector.
+- Focus mode selector.
 The front dial for selecting focus mode is now a button, mappable, but why can’t I cycle through the menu with it.

-• Grip.
+- Grip.
 The X-H1 is slightly wider than the X-H2, and I prefer the X-H1 grip.
 But it’s splitting hair.

-• Screen.
+- Screen.
 If I was a pure stills photographer I prefer the screen design of the X-H1.
 But as I started filming myself I really appreciate the “selfie screen”.

 Happy?